Dragon Fruit Cactus

 Dragon Fruit Cactus Fertilization:

 - I am sure there are many different opinions about how to best fertilize this plant.
 However, in my method I have tried to mimic the plants native conditions and it has been working very well.

-- Specifically, I cover the ground (root zone) around the cactus with lots of compost and grow mulch that I pour straight out of the bag.
-I look for the type of grow mulch that has chicken manure in it because bird poo is likely the major form of fertilizer for this cactus in its native habitat.
+- Specifically, I cover the ground (root zone) around the cacti with lots of compost and grow mulch that I pour straight out of the bag.
+I look for the type of grow mulch that has chicken manure in it because bird poo is likely the major form of fertilizer for these cacti in their native habitat.